ijkilchenko/A_neural_network/README.md

 to understand why someone would want to make a neural network with more than 0 hidden layers.
 Hint: if this feedforward neural network is initialized with 0 hidden layers, then you have logistic regression.
 Logistic regression can't separate non-linearly separable data sets.

-Let's make a small data set to learn the AND function.
+Let's make a small data set to learn the OR function.

 ```python
 arrs = [] # List to hold the observations